IIT Krishnamurthy

 IIT Krishnamurthy is a 2020 Indian Telugu-language mystery film, written & Directed by Sree Vardhan and produced by Nekuri Prasad, Akki.
-Dandamudi Pruthvi, Maira Doshi, Vinay Varma plays lead roles in the film.
+Dandamudi Pruthvi and Maira Doshi play lead roles in the film, while Vinay Varma appears in a pivotal role.
 The film premiered on 10 December 2020 on Amazon Prime Video.
 The film was dubbed in Tamil, Kannada and Malayalam with the same name.

 Plot

 Krishnamurthy, an IIT Bombay student, comes to Hyderabad and gets to know that his uncle is missing.
 Krishnamurthy then finds his missing uncle which is a mystery.